StructifyAI/structify-python/docs/source/get_started/intro.rst

 #.
 Get your API Key by `emailing us <mailto:team@structify.ai>`_.
 #.
 Define your first dataset.
 See :ref:`define-schema`.
 #.
+For dataset help, checkout the schema cookbook.
+See :ref:`schema-guidance`
+#.
 Add data to your dataset.
 See :ref:`populating-datasets`.

 And just like that, you've gathered your first dataset using Structify.